Confederate Heartland Offensive: Aftermath

 Bragg was openly criticized by some newspapers, and privately by two of his own generals, Polk and William J. Hardee, but there was plenty of blame to spread among the Confederate high command for the failure of the invasion of Kentucky.
 The armies of Bragg and Kirby Smith suffered from a lack of unified command.
 Bragg can be faulted for moving his army away from Munfordville, out of Buell's path, a prime location for a battle to Confederate advantage.
 Polk can also be blamed for not following Bragg's instructions on the day before and day of the battle of Perryville.
 Confederate President Jefferson Davis kept Bragg in command of the Army of Tennessee.

 Bragg himself blamed the failure in large part on the Kentuckians themselves, whom he had expected to flock to his banner in droves as he marched through the state.
 He had even brought along 20,000 additional rifles to arm new recruits.
-In a letter to his wife, he said "Why should we be expected to conquer the whole Northwest with 35,000 men?
-Our only hope was in Kentucky.
+In a letter to his wife, he said, "Our only hope was in Kentucky.
 We were assured she would be with us to a man, yet in seven weeks occupation, with twenty thousand guns and ammunition burdening our train, we only succeeded in getting about two thousand men to join us and at least half of them have now deserted."